gabrielamgelo/gabrielamgelo/README.md

 ### Hi there 👋

+My name is Gabriel, and I'm a data science student striving to increase my knowledge in the field of data science!

+Contact me: gabrielangelosiq@gmail.com

 <!--
 **Aqualungie/Aqualungie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.